 Anaheim Water Sources

 Anaheim’s water supply is a blend of groundwater from our own wells and water imported from Northern California and the Colorado River by the Metropolitan Water District of Southern California (MWD).
-The source water for our wells is an aquifer that is replenished with water from the Santa Ana River, local runoff, imported water, and purified recycled water.
+The source water for our wells is the Orange County Groundwater Basin that is replenished with water from the Santa Ana River, local runoff, imported water, and purified recycled water.

 The Groundwater Replenishment System (GWRS) was constructed as a joint project of OCWD and the Orange County Sanitation District to recycle wastewater and provide a drought-proof source of water for our region.

 The GWRS uses advanced treatment technologies to clean wastewater and then returns it to groundwater via recharge basins in Anaheim and direct injection near the coast.
 The water is further cleaned by layers of soil and rock, and ultimately refills local water aquifers over time.
 It is important to remember that GWRS water does not go directly into your drinking water.
 Instead, it goes into the ground, where it will be naturally filtered by thousands of feet of soil and it will remain in the ground for years before it reaches a drinking water well.
 You can find additional information on the GWRS by visiting the website or by calling OCWD directly at 714-378-3333.